openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 +-------------------+--------------------------------------+

-You set the randomization as an attribute of the ``problem`` element:
+You set value randomization as an attribute of the ``problem`` element.

 .. code-block:: xml